US STOCKS-Tech slide hits Wall Street as coronavirus cases spiral

 * Apple, Amazon, Facebook drop after results

-NEW YORK, Oct 30 (Reuters) - Major U.S. stock indexes tumbled on Friday, dragged by losses in tech heavyweights that had been priced for perfection, and a record rise in coronavirus cases fed the glum mood along with presidential election jitters.
+NEW YORK, Oct 30 (Reuters) - U.S. stock indexes closed lower on Friday, capping Wall Street’s worst week since the March sell-off, as losses in richly priced tech heavyweights, a record rise in coronavirus cases and jitters over the presidential election snuffed investor sentiment.

-The three main indexes headed toward their worst week since the market’s lows in March on prospects of wider COVID-19 restrictions in Europe, while surging U.S. cases pushed hospitals to the brink of capacity.
+The pandemic pushed U.S. hospitals to the brink of capacity as coronavirus cases surpassed 9 million, while the prospect of wider COVID-19 restrictions in Europe raised concerns about the economic recovery.

 “We’re two market days away from Election Day and people want to make sure that they’re not completely caught off guard,” said Pete Santoro, a Boston-based equity portfolio manager at Columbia Threadneedle.

-The S&P 500 has fallen about 9.4% since hitting an all-time high in early September in a rally driven by the tech mega caps whose quarterly results this week failed to meet optimistic expectations.
+The S&P 500 has fallen about 9.7% since hitting an all-time high in early September in a rally driven by the tech mega caps whose quarterly results this week failed to meet highly optimistic expectations.

-Apple Inc tumbled about 6.1% after it posted the steepest drop in quarterly iPhone sales in two years due to the late launch of new 5G phones.
+Apple Inc tumbled after it posted the steepest drop in quarterly iPhone sales in two years due to the late launch of new 5G phones.

-Amazon.com Inc fell 5.48% after it forecast a jump in costs related to COVID-19, while Facebook Inc shed 7.04% as it warned of a tougher 2021.
+Amazon.com Inc slid after it forecast a jump in costs related to COVID-19, while Facebook Inc fell sharply as it warned of a tougher 2021.

 “All these names are eventually going to be repriced, they’re all ridiculously valued.
 It’s just that I don’t know when and I don’t know from what stratospheric valuation they inevitably reprice,” said David Bahnsen, chief investment officer at The Bahnsen Group in Newport Beach, California.